Habit Training: Household Chores

 “The mother who takes pains to endow her children with good habits secures for herself smooth and easy days.” – Charlotte Mason

-Okay, so I wouldn’t go so far as to say we’ve arrived at smooth and easy.
-However, I have definitely seen the benefit of persistence in the area of daily chores, even through all the whining, the “I can’ts,” and the overwhelming temptation just to do it myself.
-As I write this post, my children are newly 4 and 5 and a half years old.
+I wouldn’t go so far as to say we’ve arrived at “smooth and easy.”
+However, I have seen the benefit of persistence in the area of daily chores, even through all the whining, the “I can’ts,” and the overwhelming temptation just to do it myself.
+As I write this post, my children are newly 4- and 5-years-old.

-To start, I want to share my why.
 Why do I believe that it is important to make household chores a part of their daily routine?
-I have a couple of main reasons.

-First of all, as a homeschool family, we spend the majority of the hours in our day at home.
+First, as a homeschool family, we spend the majority of our day at home.
 There is no dropping off the mess-makers at school while I come home and clean in peace.
-More time with children in the home equals more messes.
+More time with children at home equals more messes.
 I simply cannot carry the entire load of all of the household chores and still have time to create, teach, imagine, and be a peaceful mama.
 I need them to carry a piece, and the only way that that will happen is if I start small and come alongside in training them.

-Secondly, training them to care for their environment, their belongings, and their family members is a value that my husband and I want to instill in them.
-When they put the baby’s clothes away in his dresser, they are loving him well.
+Second, training our children to care for their environment, their belongings, and their family members is a value that my husband and I want to instill in them.
+When they put the baby’s clothes away, they are loving him well.
 When they pick up their toys from the living room floor so they don’t get stepped on, we are teaching them to care for what they’ve been given.
 When they stand back and take pride in a shiny clean dining room table, we are giving them the gift of accomplishment and training them to seek beauty and order.

 Please do not misunderstand me.
-If you know me in real life, you will know that I am a “creative type”.
-You know, the ones whose space looks like a bomb went off in the midst of the latest cooking endeavor or a crafting adventure.
+If you know me in real life, you will know that I am a “creative type.”
+I am the one whose space looks like a bomb went off in the midst of the latest cooking endeavor or a crafting adventure.
 It usually stays that way long after the dust of the idea settles.
 Despite my greatest efforts, my laundry room/homeschool storage is atrocious, which is the exact reason I have never posted a photo of how I store and “organize” all the things.
 But I am getting better each day and as I train them, and I am hoping that I too will be trained.

 kid habit training

 We have been practicing “Morning Chores” in our home consistently for about a year.
 The first few months were the hardest, for me and for them.
-It was 75% me, 25% them.
+It was 75 percent me and 25 percent them.
 It looked like me talking and encouraging them through each step and literally at times holding their hands as they worked through the entire chore.
 Keep persisting!
 Make it routine and keep it positive.
-Now, a year later, I can honestly say its 5% me, 95% them!
+A year later, I can honestly say its 5 percent me and 95 percent them!

 Everyone needs to find their own system, but I wanted to share what has worked for us in hopes of inspiring you.
 I knew from the beginning that our routine needed to be simple and flexible.
-I made this simple Chore Chart and I print one out for each week.
-As you can see, we don’t do a structured chore time on the weekends.
+I made this simple Chore Chart that we reuse each week.
+We don’t do a structured chore time on the weekends.
 The longer we’ve been at this, the easier it is for me to ask them to jump in on the weekend and do a chore spontaneously without complaint.

 Here is a list of some of the possible chores you may find on our chore chart on any given day.
 Remember that at first, I practically did the entire chore while they watched.
 It has been a slow transition of them doing more and more of each chore independently.
 There are still certain chores that they need a significant amount of help accomplishing.